 - Combining the FloorGenerator plugin, with parameters related to the actual bricks’ height and length, with an extrusion the size of half the wall’s thickness

-- Material by Element modifier (randomize x8 ID)
+- Use the Material by Element modifier (randomize x8 ID material with different starting points)

-On both the arches and the walls, each brick being a separate element, with a separate material ID.
+On both the arches and the walls, each brick being a separate element in the editable poly, with a separate material ID (from the Material by element modifier).
 Couldn’t achieve the same result with one simple textured material.

-With that rendering technique out of the way, I still had to focus on the recreation of the museum spaces.
+With that rendering technique out of the way, I now had to focus on the recreation of the museum spaces.

-Although in the beginning I had only one wall in mind, I kept expanding the scale of the model more and more, absorbing any interesting detail along the way : the metal rails, the stairs, the roof, the lamps, the furniture, even the roman exhibits.
+Although in the beginning I wanted to do only one arched wall, I kept expanding the scale of the model more and more, absorbing any interesting detail along the way : the metal rails, the stairs, the roof, the lamps, the chairs, the furniture.

-I ended up circling the whole building, from the basement to the 3rd floor, and closed a rectangular terrain around all the recreated façades to make it one big closed model.
+In the end, I circled through the whole building, from the basement to the 3rd floor, and closed a rectangular terrain around all the recreated façades to make it one huge model.

 Conclusion